 Only fifteen minutes left until the stroke of midnight.
 What was going to happen when the clock struck twelve?
 “Nothing, that’s what,” he said, trying to keep his imagination from getting the best of him while he was alone inside of an underground morgue because if he did, there was no telling what his mind might conjure up.
 “Stop being so paranoid.”

-The elevator doors opened, startling Carlo to the point that he banged his kneecap on the metal desk drawer.
+The elevator doors opened, startling Carlo to where he banged his kneecap on the metal desk drawer.
 “Son of a bitch!” he exclaimed, grabbing onto his throbbing knee.
 “That’s gonna leave a bruise!”

 “Got a present for you, Carlo,” the orderly said as he wheeled out a stretcher carrying a black body bag.
 “Adult male.
 DOA from a drug overdose.
 Sign here, please,” he said, passing Carlo a clipboard before signing Carlo’s log.